saulsoprano/Text-Categorization/README.md

 It uses Multinomial Naive Bayes algorithm.

-It has three different files with similar codes with specific differences
+It has different files with similar codes with specific differences.